-explaining that it would be more difficult for to serve its membership without ProMedica and St. Luke's than without ProMedica's pre-Joinder hospital network in Lucas County.
-IDF 574, , Tr.
+(McGinty, Decl.), in camera.
+Similarly, the second witness testified that "ProMedica would find its bargaining power greater after the acquisition than before," explaining that it would be more difficult for second to serve its membership without ProMedica and St. Luke's than without ProMedica's pre-Joinder hospital network in Lucas County.
+IDF 574, Second Tr.
 6687, 6698-6700, in camera.

 The MCO witnesses also testified that a network composed only of UTMC and Mercy - the only two remaining providers in Lucas County after the Joinder - would not be commercially viable.
-Thus, the witness testified that
+Thus, the witness testified that camera.

-Tr.
-2261-63, in camera.
 Other MCO witnesses likewise testified that a network composed only of UTMC and Mercy would not be commercially viable.
 IDF 566-68; Radzialowski, Tr.
 715-716, in camera; Pugliese, Tr.
 1477-78; Sandusky, Tr.
 1351, in camera.
-This is consistent with observed marketing patterns: as Respondent' s own expert acknowledged, no MCO has marketed a network composed only of UTMC and Mercy in at least the last ten years.
+This is consistent with observed marketing patterns: as Respondent's own expert acknowledged, no MCO has marketed a network composed only of UTMC and Mercy in at least the last ten years.
 Guerin-Calvert, Tr.
 7895; IDF 565.